-Commemorating the 10-year anniversary of the Great East Japan Earthquake and Tsunami, we will conduct the “World BOSAI Walk Tohoku+10” which is to capture "Build Back Better" efforts in tsunami-affected area of Tohoku and broadcast to the world.
+Commemorating the 10th anniversary of the Great East Japan Earthquake and Tsunami, we will conduct the “World BOSAI Walk Tohoku+10” which is to capture "Build Back Better" efforts in the tsunami-affected area of Tohoku and broadcast it to the world.

 World BOSAI Projects

 In addition to the regular activities of the World BOSAI Forum, several selected projects, the "World BOSAI Projects", will be implemented.
 These selected projects were carefully screened to determine whether they should be undertaken by the World BOSAI Forum, and the decision was also made in consultation with the Foundation’s Board of Directors.
 The results will be

 World BOSAI Project 1: Supporting the development of a World Bosai Museum Network